john-vastola/RL-at-Harvard-tutorial-2022/README.md

 (ii) how those concepts might relate to the brain.

+The powerpoint presentation, originally given on August 29th, 2022 as part of the RL at Harvard workshop, is included in PDF form.

-This companion notebook contains demos which complement the main presentation, plus summaries of some of the essential points.
+The companion notebook contains demos which complement the main presentation, plus summaries of some of the essential points.
 It is self-contained, and only uses basic Python packages.

 The structure of the notebook is as follows: